Food-Health

 The following information is intended to raise awareness and help form a mental picture to manage sugar consumption with more flexibility and mindfulness.

-Refined sugar (like Beet-rude sugar), along with other forms of sugar and contributing factors, is significantly linked to increased cancer risk.
+Refined sugar (Beetroot sugar), along with other forms of sugar and contributing factors, is significantly linked to increased cancer risk.
 The risk varies depending on the quantity consumed and the time of day it’s eaten.

 According to studies, the maximum daily sugar intake that may trigger cancer development is approximately: